 Past performance is not indicative of future results.
-Data Sourced from PitchBook, as of November 27, 2024.
-Data is a comparison of private capital investments sourced from PitchBook.
+Data Sourced from PitchBook, as of May 29, 2025.
+Data is a comparison of private capital investments sourced from PitchBook, which reflects a quarterly compounded growth time-weighted return.
 This performance data reflects the fees, carried interest, and other expenses of the funds included in the data set.
 The fees, carried interest, and other expenses borne by investors in a FlowStone fund may be higher or lower than the fees and expenses of the funds reflected in the data set.
 See Glossary pages at the end of this presentation for more details.
 PitchBook data is typically compiled from funds that elect to self-report.
 Thus, this data may not be representative of all secondary funds and may be biased toward those funds that generally have higher performance.
 Additionally, the funds included in these measures may lack commonality.
 Over time, components of the data may change.
 Funds may begin or cease to be represented based on these factors, thereby creating a "survivorship bias" that may additionally impact the data reported.